miguelgrinberg/APIFairy/docs/guide.rst

 Schemas
 -------

-Marshmallow schemas are automatically documented by APIFairy, including field types and validation requirements.
+Many of the :ref:`APIFairy decorators <Decorator Reference>` accept Marshmallow schemas as arguments.
+These schemas are automatically documented, including their field types and validation requirements.

 If the application wants to provide additional information, a schema description can be provided in the ``description`` field of the schema's